cncf/y2c/design.md

 ## Overview

 [Probot](https://probot.github.io) (GitHub App) that reads event data from specific YAML files (`y2c.yml`) in a GitHub repo and calls the Google Calendar API to create/update events.
-Event attendees can either be individual's email addresses, a Google Group email addresses or a groups.io groups.
-Note that when adding a new member to group.io won't automatically trigger an invitation to the new member.
+Event attendees can either be individual's email addresses, Google Group email addresses or groups.io groups.
+Note that when adding a new member to groups.io won't automatically trigger an invitation to the new member.

 ## Not in scope